-Once the organization identifies the dog, they will work with you in creating the bond between you and the dog.
+Once the organization identifies the dog, it will work with you in creating a bond between you and the dog.
 They will also assess your capability of handling the dog as well as the dog’s responsiveness to performing the necessary tasks.

 If the organization does not have a dog trained specially for you, they may train another dog to do it.